Bira/octopus-carnival/_drafts/2016-10-18-characters-part-3.md

 For a "Magic Archer"-like character, adding the _Scout_ lens to a spellcaster certainly helps, but the most important bit is the _Spell-Archery_ spell found in both **DF 3** and **DF 11**.
-A character with both can be a fearsome opponent!
 Doing it the other way around (Adding a Wizard lens to a Scout) is somewhat less efficient but still possible.
-An Energy Reserve is recommended to cover the added cost of Spell Archery.
-Good spells to pair with spell-archery are damaging Area or Melee spells (the latter of which tend to ignore DR).

-The Mystic Knight presents me with an interesting conundrum.
-You see, this is my vocation of choice in the videogame, so I know a fair bit about how it plays.
-And precisely because of this I'm tempted to come up with new rules to represent its particular abilities!
-It's the exact same trap I described on one of [my very first posts][3] on this blog!
-I'll resist this temptation, though, and try to follow the guidelines I've established in past posts.

-Therefore, a "Mystic Knight"-like character could be approximated by either a Knight with the Wizard lens or a Wizard with the Knight lens.
-Both choices feel somewhat unsatisfactory, as the end result doesn't strike a good balance between the "red" and "blue" sides of the concept.
-A _Cleric_ with the Knight lens gets us a bit closer, since clerics in this setting use wizardly spells and are a bit fightier than default wizards.
-The focus should be on spells that add magic damage to physical attacks, such as Flaming Weapon and Flaming Armor, and on harmful Area spells that can be cast on enemies that have been properly hemmed in.
+Similarly, a "Mystic Knight"-like character could be approximated by either a Knight with the _Wizard_ lens or a Wizard with the _Knight_ lens.
+A Cleric with the _Knight_ or _Swashbuckler_ lens would also work and give us a more balanced approach.

-## Missing Templates

-You might have been wondering how the two **DF 1** templates we haven't discussed yet fit into this.
-You might have expected to see them listed in the previous section.
-Why aren't they there?

-_Martial Artists_ would seem like a good example of a Yellow/Blue template, as they rely on agility and have access to supernatural powers.
-However, the template as it stands is tied into the whole "kung-fu" aesthetic, which Dragon's Dogma doesn't really go for.
-The "exotic but supremely skilled foreign combatant" niche is better filled by a Swashbuckler wielding fencing weapons.

-_Holy Warriors_ also seem like a good example of a Red/Blue template, but once again the Holy Might power implies a strong connection to the divine that doesn't match the way magic works in this setting.
-Changing this template to match Dragon's Dogma magic would be more work than it was for the Cleric.
+In both cases, the choices available feel somewhat unsatisfactory, as the end result doesn't strike a good enough balance between the physical and magical sides of the concept.

-Also, as an aside, I'm aware that there's a _Mystic Knight_ template in **Pyramid #3/13**.
-Despite the rather fortuitous naming coincidence, I chose not to include it because it uses Imbuements.
+As an aside, I'm aware that there's a _Mystic Knight_ template in **Pyramid
+#3/13**.
+Despite the rather fortuitous naming coincidence, I chose not to
+include it because it uses Imbuements.
 While I like the concept of Imbuements, I don't like the amount of rolls their implementation adds to the average fight.

-## New Templates
+## New Templates!

 So it seems we have two vacancies in our template lineup with the removal of the Holy Warrior and Martial Artist.
-Given that the "Mixed Professions" route for creating a Magic Archer or a Mystic Knight leaves something to be desired, I feel compelled to bring the number of available templates back to 11 by creating two entirely new templates for those vocations!
-This requires some effort, and will be my first time creating full templates, so it will be done in future posts.
-Stay tuned!
+Given that the "Mixed Professions" route for creating a Magic Archer or a Mystic Knight leaves something to be desired, I feel compelled to bring the number of available templates back to 11 by creating two entirely new templates for those vocations.
+This will be the subject of my next couple of posts.

 [1]: https://bira.github.io/octopus-carnival/gurps/2016/10/13/characters.html
 [2]: https://bira.github.io/octopus-carnival/gurps/2016/10/17/characters-part-2.html